dagraham/etm-dgraham/README.md

 	#     today:        the current date heading in agenda view
 	#     waiting:      waiting job reminders (unfinished prereqs)
 	# The default entries are suitable for the style "dark" given
-	# above.
+	# below.
 Note that the color names are case sensitive.
 	# To restore the default colors for whichever "style" you have
 	# set above, remove the color name for each of the items you
 	# want to restore and restart etm.